pkarsy/rcCalibrator/README.md

 - When the trouble to calibrate the RC oscillator outweighs the trouble to install the crystal.<br/>
-I believe using the "osccal" utility, it is much easier (or at least, this is my intention) to have a calibrated atmega with a perfectly working bootloader, than to install the crystal. "make isp" is all that is needed.
+I believe using the "osccal" utility, it is much easier (or at least, this is my intention) to have a calibrated atmega with a perfectly working bootloader, than to install the crystal. "osccal -b" is all that is needed.

 ### Reasons to use the internal oscillator